jjpeleato/wp-starter-boilerplate/public/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.17.x of the free version correspond to changes made in 2.16.17.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.23.x of the free version correspond to changes made in 2.16.23.x of the paid version.

+= 1.16.23 - 01/Apr/2020 =

+* FEATURE: Post module handler for UpdraftCentral
+* FEATURE: Added the ability to select which database tables you want to restore
+* FIX: An apparent change in Dropbox API behaviour at a recent date was causing uploads to Dropbox to be corrupted in some circumstances in versions 1.16.21-22.
+* TWEAK: The "Backup now" options were all unselected after trying to take a manual incremental backup with no possible entities for increments
+* TWEAK: When importing a single site into a multisite remove UpdraftPlus options and cron to prevent unwanted backups
+* TWEAK: Auto select clone package based on size of the selected backup
+* TWEAK: Prevent PHP notice when logging a Google Drive account full condition
+* TWEAK: Prevent a PHP notice when Azure is deleting files on PHP 7.4
+* TWEAK: Prevent potential PHP notice if returned OneDrive quota is zero
+* TWEAK: When restoring a single site that is part of a multisite only put that single site in maintenance mode not the entire network
+* TWEAK: Remove filesize warning from the log if we successfully added the file to the zip to prevent user concern
+* TWEAK: Add page_visit_history table to list of those with low-priority data and search/replace unnecessary
+* TWEAK: Add a warning message when restoring/migrating from an older PHP version to a newer version
+* TWEAK: Set 'NO_AUTO_VALUE_ON_ZERO' sql mode on restorations, for better compatibility with MySQL 8
+* TWEAK: Add WordFence logging tables to list of optional tables
+* TWEAK: If the Google Cloud revoke call fails try again once
+* TWEAK: Catch file closed errors during uploads to Dropbox to prevent unwanted errors in the backup log and prevent user concern
+* TWEAK: Get list of supported UpdraftClone regions from updraftplus.com
+* TWEAK: Logging in backup modules will now correctly pass on arguments to main log function
+* TWEAK: Change OneDrive 'account full, expected to fail' error message to a recoverable warning
+* TWEAK: Detect non-homepage 404s and provide FAQ link after a restore
+* TWEAK: Add paging to the existing backups table to prevent long loading times for sites with a large amount of backups
+* TWEAK: Remove unwanted padding on some buttons

 = 1.16.22 - 17/Feb/2020 =